 Brazil soy farmers harvest 1.7% of area as rains affect work

-SAO PAULO, Jan 17 (Reuters) - Brazil's harvesting of the 2022 soybean crop reached 1.7% of the estimated area amid delays in the center and north of the country caused by rainfall, according to agribusiness consultancy Patria Agronegocios on Monday.
+SAO PAULO, Jan 17 (Reuters) - Brazil's harvesting of the 2022 soybean crop reached 1.7% of the estimated area amid delays in the center and north of the country caused by heavy rainfall, agribusiness consultancy Patria Agronegocios said on Monday.

-Still, the pace of harvesting is ahead of last year when the oilseed was planted later.
-At this time a year ago, only 0.22% of the area had been harvested.
+Still, the pace is ahead of last year when the oilseed was planted later due to lack of soil moisture in the ideal sowing window.
+In 2021, only 0.22% of Brazil's estimated soybean area had been harvested at this point.
 The five-year average is 1.49%, Patria Agronegocios said.

-Next week, an expected drop in precipitation levels and the prospect of open skies will help Brazil's soybean harvesting to evolve more quickly, especially in center-western states, Patria Agronegocios said.
+An expected drop in precipitation levels and the prospect of open skies will help Brazil's soybean harvesting to evolve more quickly from next week, especially in center-western states, it added.

+The government estimates Brazil sowed a 40.3 million hectare (99.58 million acres) soy area this season.

+In a separate statement, AgRural, another agribusiness forecaster, estimated 1.2% of the soybean area has been harvested so far, versus 0.4% in 2021.

 (Reporting by Ana Mano; Editing by Kirsten Donovan)